Electromagnetic Spectrum Reference

 with Planck’s constant h = 6.626×10⁻³⁴ J·s.
 Dividing by 1.602×10⁻¹⁹ converts joules to electronvolts.
 Enter any wavelength or frequency and the tool computes all three quantities and identifies the band.

-The bands run, from long wavelength to short: radio, microwave, infrared, visible, ultraviolet, X-rays, and gamma rays.
 As wavelength shortens, frequency and photon energy rise.
-Below roughly 10 eV (the ultraviolet edge) photons become energetic enough to ionise atoms, which is why UV, X-rays, and gamma rays are hazardous while radio and microwaves are not.
+Photons become energetic enough to ionise atoms above roughly 10 eV, which is why UV, X-rays, and gamma rays are hazardous in a way that radio and microwaves are not.